niplav/site/expansion.md

 There's four reasons why I think that this kind of training would be safer than pre-training from scratch with randomly initialized weights.

-### Building on inductive biases favoring speed over simplicity
+### Building on inductive biases favoring speed over simplicity.

 I don't think humanity yet has a good theory for the inductive biases of neural networks, initial attempts include the [neural tangent